airgalss/mqtt-client/README.md

 In this scenario, a simulated terminal device acts as an MQTT publisher, reporting the collected data.
 Subsequently, the central station acts as an MQTT subscriber, subscribing to the topic of this message.
 Upon successfully receiving the reported data, it notifies the simulated terminal device.

 # Installation and Run
-1. install and start MQTT broker
+1. install and start MQTT broker.
 ```
 sudo apt install mosquitto
 ```
-2. install dependency
+2. install dependency, which usually is installed default on most distros.
 ```
 sudo apt install libssl-dev
 ```
-3. compile
+3. compile.
 ```
 make
 ```
-4. firstly run a MQTT subscriber
+4. firstly run a MQTT subscriber.
 ```
 cd src
 ./subscriber
 ```
-5. then run a MQTT publisher
+5. then run a MQTT publisher.
 ```
 ./publisher
 ```

+# License
+MIT license